EdwardReed/that_api/README.md

 ORIGIN_URL='localhost'
 ```
 Remember to add this Environment variable to production server for CORs support.
-The development server will use this variable for CORs support.
+The development server will use the .env file for environment variables.

 ###Create Database
 ```